Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Education: MA in Modern Thought & Literature, with a focus on fascism; MBA from Stanford University; BA in Spanish Literature, with a focus on colonialism and post-colonialism

-Recent projects include: San Francisco Foundation, Greater Milwaukee Foundation, Espacios Abiertos
+Recent projects include: The James Irvine Foundation, Heising-Simons Foundation, New American Leaders, The Bridgespan Group, Emerald Cities Collaborative, MIT CoLab, San Francisco Foundation, Greater Milwaukee Foundation, Espacios Abiertos

 Personal interests include: Yoga, intermediate cycling, a wine lover; after 20 years of neglect, John is trying to recoup his Spanish fluency.